-In 2009, Central Region Commercial Fisheries Division began tagging all sharks with spaghetti-type tags.
-A research project on the reproductive biology of salmon sharks was initiated in the summer of 2010 with the goal of providing an accurate and precise estimate of the timing of reproductive activity (annual vs. biennial) and length-at-maturity via the examination of blood hormone concentrations.
+In 2009, Central Region Commercial Fisheries Division began tagging all sharks with spaghetti-type external tags.
+A research project on the reproductive biology of salmon sharks was initiated in the summer of 2010 continues with the goal of providing an accurate and precise estimate of the timing of reproductive activity (annual vs. biennial) and length-at-maturity via the examination of blood hormone concentrations.
 (Contact Dr. Ken Goldman)

 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
-Few samples were collected in 2010, most from a modest salmon shark fishery in Prince William Sound.
+Few samples were collected in 2011.
 Interviews also provided estimates of the numbers of salmon sharks and spiny dogfish kept and released by ADF&G statistical area (Contact Barbi Failor).

 There is no stock assessment work being conducted on sharks in Central Region.
-(Contact Ken Goldman).
+(Contact Dr. Ken Goldman).